papadeltasierra/glucolog/README.md

 optional arguments:
+  -h, --help            show this help message and exit

+Common options:
+  Options which apply to all commands

-  -h, --help            show this help message and exit -v, --verbose         make the program more verbose -d, --debug           add debugging information to the log file -l LOGFILE, --logfile LOGFILE
+  -v, --verbose         make the program more verbose -d, --debug           add debugging information to the log file -l LOGFILE, --logfile LOGFILE